Licensing and Regulation

 Anglers and the general public are asked to report a fish kill.
 If you see 50 or more dead fish floating on the surface of the water, please contact the DC Fisheries and Wildlife Division at (202) 535-2260 with the following information: exact location of the floating fish, date, time, and the extent of the fish kill.

-For more information please contact the District Department of the Environment at 202.535.2260 between the hours of 8:30 am and 4:30 pm Monday through Friday.
-You may also email the Associate Director, Bryan King.
+For more information please contact DOEE at 202.535.2260 between the hours of 8:30 am and 4:30 pm Monday through Friday.
+You may also email the Acting Associate Director, Acting Associate Director Jeffrey Seltzer.